-2.5 Inferring Concluding, Drawing a logical conclusion

-2.5 Interning extrapolating, from presented information

-interpolating, predicting (e.g., In learning a foreign

-interpolating, predicting language, infer grammatical

-principles from examples)

-2.6 Comparing Contrasting, mapping, Detecting correspondences

-2.0 0011paring matching between two ideas, object, and

-the like (e.g., Compare

-historical events to

-contemporary situations)

-2.7 Explaining Constructing models Constructing a cause-and-

-effect model of a system (e.g.,

-Explain the causes of important

-18th-century events in France)

-3. Apply - Carry out or use a p procedure in a given situation

-3.1 Executing Carrying out Applying a procedure to a

-familiar task (e.g., Divide one

-whole number by another

-whole number, both with

-multiple digits)

-3.2 Implementing Using Applying a procedure to an

-unfamiliar task (e.g., Use

-Newton's Second Law in

-situations in which it is

-appropriate)
+2.4 Summarizing Abstracting, generalizing Abstracting a general theme or major point(s) (e.g., Write a short summary of the events portrayed on a videotape) 2.5 Inferring Concluding, extrapolating, interpolating, predicting Drawing a logical conclusion from presented information (e.g., In learning a foreign language, infer grammatical principles from examples) 2.6 Comparing Contrasting, mapping, matching Detecting correspondences between two ideas, object, and the like (e.g., Compare historical events to contemporary situations)

+2.7 Explaining Constructing models Constructing a cause-and-effect model of a system (e.g., Explain the causes of important 18 th -century events in France) 3.
+Apply - 3.
+Apply - Carry out or use a procedure in a given situation 3.1 Executing Carrying out Applying a procedure to a familiar task (e.g., Divide one whole number by another whole number, both with multiple digits) 3.2 Implementing Using Applying a procedure to an unfamiliar task (e.g., Use Newton's Second Law in situations in which it is appropriate)
-4. Analyze - Break material ir nto its constituent parts and determine how the parts relate

-to one another and to an over all structure or purpose
+4. Analyze - Break material into its constituent parts and determine how the parts relate to one another and to an overall structure or purpose

-4.1 Differentiating Discriminating, Distinguishing relevant from

-distinguishing, focusing, irrelevant parts or important

-selecting from unimportant parts of

-presented material (e.g.,

-Distinguish between relevant

-and irrelevant numbers in a

-mathematical word problem)

-4.2 Organizing Finding, coherence, Determining how elements fit

-integrating, outlining, or function within a structure

-parsing, structuring (e.g., Structure evidence in a

-historical description into

-evidence for and against a

-particular historical